Patani Kingdom: Patani in the Bangkok period

 The siege of Patani by Siam occurred in 1786, this is followed by the destruction of the town, massacres as well as deportations of the inhabitants.
 Further, Siam invaded Patani several times in 1789–1791, 1808, 1831–1832 and 1838.
-This served to completely end the centuries-old mandala system, effectively ending Pattani's status of an independent state.
+This served to completely end the centuries-old mandala system, effectively ending Patani's status of an independent state.
 Bangkok divided Patani into seven small principalities (hua muang).
 Britain recognised the Siamese ownership of Patani in the Burney Treaty in 1826.
 The throne stayed vacant for a few decades until 1842, when a member of Kelantanese royalty returned to reclaim the throne.
 While the raja ruled over Patani independently of Siam, Patani also recognised the authority of Siam and regularly sent the bunga mas tribute.

 In 1902, in a bid to assert full control of Patani, Siam arrested and deposed the last raja of Patani after he refused Siam's demand for administrative reform, thus ending Patani as an independent state.